 - Encourage your team members to take a break every so often and not stare at a screen for a solid eight hours

 - Offer a flexible working environment.
 For example, allow working from home once in a while or allow parents to collect their child from school

 - Have a chat with your employees about how they are progressing with their workload and if they need any guidance

 If you find that you’re struggling with stress in the workplace, it’s important to try and recognise the signs and take control.
-It can often be the case that you aren’t aware your body is reacting to stress – for example, symptoms can vary from feeling tired all of the time to biting your nails, eating too much/little to suffering with headaches.
+It can often be the case that you aren’t aware your body is reacting to stress – for example, symptoms can vary from feeling tired all of the time, to biting your nails, eating too much/little to suffering from headaches.
 Therefore, if you’re experiencing any of these symptoms, identifying the underlying cause is paramount in making the connection between emotional and physical symptoms.
 Working out what triggers your stress symptoms – such as ongoing problems at work – can help you alleviate these feelings by being prepared for them in future situations.